 "It's merely coincidental," she told the Reformer.
 "I've been contemplating it for eight months."

 On Aug.
 20, Selectboard Chairman Randy Terk said that he and board member Victoria Capitani met with Monis last Wednesday "to go over a list we came up with (and) things that we need to get information on."

 Monis has plans to put up a white board in the town office, which would list critical items that the town will need to take care of.
-It will include the frequency for payments the town is responsible for.

 A document from the Vermont League of Cities and Towns was sent out to each board member, which describes a program that assists towns with the search for employees.
 The program also offers assistance with advertising for the job opening.

 Terk asked the board whether or not it should outsource the search for a replacement.
 He said that VLCT would sort through candidates after receiving resumes of interested potential employees and come up with what they perceive as reliable candidates for the town to interview.

 "We have used VLCT in the past... for an economic development specialist," said board member Linda Holland.
 "They were pretty speedy.
 They narrowed it down to three for us."

 Terk mentioned that Wilmington had used the services of VLCT to hire its current Town Manager, Scott Murphy, who had previously worked for the town of Bennington.